Avoiding Employer Breaches of Employment Contracts

 IN THIS SECTION

-The employment contract is a legally binding agreement between employer and employee, setting out the terms and conditions that govern the working relationship, including the rights and responsibilities of the parties.
-Under the employment contract both you and your employer will become bound by its terms until it comes to an end.
+Under the employment contract both you and your employee will become bound by its terms until it comes to an end.
 This could be either through resignation or dismissal, or where a contractual variation is agreed.

 The employment contract sets out legally enforceable terms and conditions that govern the working relationship between the parties.
 As such, where either party breaks one of those terms this is known as breach of employment contract for which legal redress can be sought.